Deploy to Cloudflare Workers

 Claude Code

-Use the Claude Code CLI to add your deployed MCP server:
+Use the Claude Code CLI to add your deployed MCP server with the following command:

 Add the server configuration to your Windsurf MCP settings: